yurivwarmerdam/necrofarmer/README.md

 - Out of the box: set a mask attribute, use some rect for this
 - Use the existing mask.
 It's pixel perfect after all

+I want:
+- anything I click to be returned (so anything that's in the Group) to be addressible directly.
+So no get_parent shenenigans on the Sprite.
+The Sprite in the Group should have relevant components like select() to show/hide a select_sprite, open relevant ui panels, etc.

 ### Tilemap
 v remove predefines layers from tilemap (also test in ortho actual necro game)